If you’re planning your first cocktail party, you might be a little overwhelmed ironing out all of the details.

 Make sure to have an ice bucket or cooler that will keep your ice from melting for as long as possible.

 The cooler or ice bucket should be a light color so it doesn’t absorb the heat.
+Maybe consider a cooler that will keep ice from melting.
 Avoid coolers and buckets that are made of metal since they’ll attract more heat.

 3. Have Cups for Each Style of Drink You’ll Have